 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery generally is of timber skirtings and facings with timber flush panel interior doors.
-The kitchen is fitted with floor and wall mounted storage units incorporating an inset sink unit and electric cooker.
+Timber internal doors, some with glazed inserts.
+Wall and floor mounted kitchen units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Open coal fireplace to the living room.
+There are various fireplaces.
+Elsewhere, some fireplaces appear to have been removed.